zachleat/zachleat.com/_posts/2023-02-06-react-criticism.md

 I remember this tweet pretty vividly, even now!
 What an exciting possibility—and “soon”!

-The tweet was posted on September 13, 2021, almost a full year before [Next.js v13 shipped on October 25, 2022](https://nextjs.org/blog/next-13).
+The tweet was posted on September 13, 2021, a full year before [Next.js v13 shipped on October 25, 2022](https://nextjs.org/blog/next-13).
 Astute readers might note that Next.js v13 did not ship with øJS.
 The Next.js v13 bundle size was **44 kB larger** than v12—about **half of one React library larger**, in fact.

 <div class="livedemo" data-demo-label="Side Note">